Bartvds/mocha-unfunk-reporter/README.md

 ## What?

-This is a minimal `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, cursor tricks or weird control characters.
+This is a `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, cursor tricks or weird control characters.

 Main use-case is running mocha's in basic console views embedded in some IDE's or setups with text buffered output.
-In the default mode the report doesn't use ANSI control codes like the standard reporters do (there is an option for color though).
+In the default mode the report doesn't use ANSI control codes like the standard reporters do (there optional color though).

-The reporter does *not* extend mocha's default Base reporter because that is a main source of funkyness.
+The reporter does *not* extend mocha's default Base prototype because that is a main source of funkyness.
 This means not all of mocha's reporter features are supported.

 ### Notes

 * There's an object-compare diff output powered by [objectDiff](https://github.com/NV/objectDiff.js), usefull with [chai](http://chaijs.com/) and deepEqual().
+Currently it's very strict (maybe even stricter then your assertion!)
-* There should/must be string diff support but it is tricky to do without depending on colors.
+* There should/must be string diff support but it is tricky to display without depending on colors.
-* The reporter could easily be adapted to alternate unfunky display modes.
+* It should be easily adapted to alternate unfunky display modes.

 ## Usage
 Install from npm: